TomNussbaumer/docker-cops/README.md

 **NOTE 2:** Actually the produced image is quite large, because the used base image (php:5.6.11) contains the complete build environment of php including its source.
 With some cleanup and a final collapsing of the image stack it should be possible to get the size from 480MB down to ~200MB.

+**NOTE 3:** For the purpose of this demo start.sh starts the cops system in interactive mode.
+Press Ctrl+C to abort it (the container will automatically removed).